-A Briefly press the power button.
+Briefly slide the power switch to the right.

 When the computer exits Sleep, the power lights turn on and your work returns to the screen where you stopped working.

 NOTE: If you have set a password to be required when the computer exits Sleep, you must enter your Windows password before your work will return to the screen.